Wood pasture and parkland

 Sites of Special Scientific Interest (SSSIs) 4: Arlington, Dunsland Park, Ugbrooke Park, Whiddon Deer Park.

-County Wildlife Sites (CWS) 43 Parkland CWS and 28 Wood Pasture CWS, covering over 1,800 ha.
+County Wildlife Sites (CWS) 43 Parkland CWS and 28 Wood Pasture CWS, covering over 1,800 hectares.
 Around 42 parklands are thought to be of CWS quality but have not been designated.
 Many sites are protected as they are Registered Parks and Gardens.

 Condition